karimarttila/karimarttila.github.io/_posts/2019-02-28-how-to-create-infrastructure-as-code-for-aws-and-azure.md

 layout: post
 title: "How to Create Infrastructure as Code for AWS and Azure"
 category: [iac]
-tags: [iac, azure, aws, terraform]
+tags: [iac, azure, aws, terraform, pulumi, cloudformation, arm, cloud]
 date: 2019-02-28
 ---